vuejs/vue-eslint-parser/docs/ast.md

 interface Variable {
     id: Identifier
     kind: "v-for" | "scope"
+    references: [ Reference ]
 }
 ```

 - `Variable` is objects but not `Node`.
 Those are variable declarations that child elements can use.
 The elements which have [`v-for` directives] or a special attribute [scope] can declare variables.
+- `Variable#references` is an array of references which use this variable.

 ## Program